learnk8s/distributed-tensorflow-on-k8s/README.md

 The model should recognise the digit 4.

-## Tuning your model using hyperparameter optimization
+## Tuning your model using hyperparameter optimisation

 The model can be tuned with the following parameters: